 When visiting Old Faithful, you can find when next eruption is predicted at the Old Faithful Visitor Education Center, at the lodges, and in the NPS App.

-Explore the Old Faithful Area
+Old Faithful Loading…

-Marvel at the Old Faithful Inn
+Step Back in Time at the Old Faithful Inn

-The building is a rustic log and wood-frame structure with gigantic proportions: nearly 700 feet in length and seven stories high.
-The lobby of the hotel features a 65-foot ceiling, a massive rhyolite fireplace, and railings made of contorted lodgepole pine.
+The building is a rustic log and wood-frame structure with gigantic proportions: nearly 700 feet (213 m) in length and seven stories high.
+The lobby of the hotel features a 65-foot (20-m) ceiling, a massive rhyolite fireplace, and railings made of contorted lodgepole pine.
 Stand in the lobby and look up at the exposed structure, or walk up a gnarled log staircase to one of the balconies.
 Wings were added to the hotel in 1915 and 1927, and today there are 327 rooms available to guests in this National Historic Landmark.

-Learn about Old Faithful's Geologic Story
+Investigate Old Faithful's Geologic Story

 Evidence of the geological forces that have shaped Yellowstone are found in abundance in this district.
 The hills surrounding Old Faithful and the Upper Geyser Basin are reminders of Quaternary rhyolitic lava flows.
 These flows, occurring long after the catastrophic eruption of 600,000 years ago, flowed across the landscape like stiff mounds of bread dough due to their high silica content.